atlas-bi/website/src/docs/automation-hub/development.md

 ---
-title: Atlas Automation Hub Docs » Development
+title: Development | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Learn about the Atlas Automation Hub development process, and how to test the code.
 layout: docs_hub.njk